Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: DEX / 30

 #### -=[ Weapon Throw ]=-
 Your hatred of physics gives you improbable powers.
-You are able to throw any melee weapon you're holding up to STR/4 yards, turning it into a ranged attack.
-This does the normal damage for that weapon, but increases the action's Stamina cost by 5.
+As a "Throw Weapon" attack action (that is ranged, rather than melee), you are able to throw any melee weapon you're holding up to STR/4 yards.
+It deals the weapon's normal damage, but increases the weapon's normal Stamina cost by 5.

 - Base Cost: 15
 - Requires: 40 STR, 40 DEX